Empowering Multi-Robot Cooperation via Sequential World Models: Experiments

 \textbf{Results on Bi-DexHands.} The representative tasks in Bi-DexHands include object transfer tasks (\texttt{Over,CatchAbreast,CatchOver2Underarm}), which require the two hands to transfer an object under different relative positions and grasping postures; and functional manipulation tasks (\texttt{BottleCap,Pen,Scissors}), which involve precise bimanual operations to achieve specific functional goals, such as opening a bottle cap, removing a pen lid, or spreading a pair of scissors.

 As shown in Figure~\ref{fig:compare}, SeqWM achieves higher asymptotic returns and faster convergence across all tasks.
 In several tasks (\texttt{Over, CatchOver2Underarm, Scissors}), SeqWM reaches near-optimal performance within 2--4M steps, while baselines require far more interactions or fail to match it.
 In more challenging tasks (\texttt{Pen, CatchAbreast}), SeqWM steadily improves and achieves the highest final returns with lower variance, demonstrating stability.
-Remarkably, in \texttt{BottleCap}, SeqWM is the only method that successfully grasps the bottle body and opens the cap.

 \textbf{Results on Multi-Quad.} In \texttt{Gate}, the robots are required to pass through a narrow gate as quickly as possible without collision.
 In \texttt{PushBox}, they jointly push a large box to a designated target location.
 In \texttt{Shepherd},, the two quadruped robots (as sheepdogs) cooperatively guide another robot (as sheep) to a target area (as sheep pen).